bathos/logentries-client/README.md

    methods.
 More details on this below.
  - **minLevel**: The minimum level to actually record logs at.
 String or Number.
 Defaults to 1.
+ - **replacer**: A custom value-transform function to be used during JSON serialization.
+Applied before error transformation.
+ - **withStack**: If an object is or contains an `Error` object, setting this to `true` will cause the stack trace to be included.
+Default: `false.`

 ### Log Levels